mightysabean/cv-templating/README.rst

 cv-templating
 =============

-Tools for automatic generation of curriculum vitae from data.
+Tool for automatic generation of curriculum vitae from data.
+It is a report generator using ``jinja2``.

 Motivation
 ----------